What CCEF is About

 The Right Path Programs for At-Risk Young Adults

-- Right Path Beaumont, TX is a partnership with Lamar-Port Arthur and Associated Builders and Contractors (ABC).
-This program provides the opportunity for parolees to obtain a trade certificate in welding, scaffolding, electrical, carpentry, instrumentation and core.
+Right Path Program-Beaumont has partnered with Milwaukee Area Technical College, Lamar State College-Port Arthur and Associated Builders and Contractors (ABC), in Nederland, Texas.
+This program provides the opportunity for at-risk young adults and parolees to obtain a trade certificate in the following courses: Welding, Core Safety, Instrumentation, Scaffold Builder, Industrial Carpentry, Electrical and Pipefitting.